Position as Assistant Professor

 The position as assistant professor is a fixed-term career-development position lasting a maximum of four years.
 The employment is to commence at the recipient department not more than twelve months after the decision has been made by the Board of Research.
 The employment is to be agreed with the recipient department, who are responsible for the salary.

 A start-up grant for research is awarded to applicants coming from other universities and that are granted a position as assistant professor from the announcement.
-The applicant must not have had an employment or activity at Karolinska Institutet by application deadline.
+In order to be eligible for the start-up grant, the applicant may not be employed or have activities at Karolinska Institutet by application deadline.
 The start-up grant is a non-recurring amount of SEK 750,000.

-Applicants must have graduated with a PhD or attained a corresponding level of scientific competence after 1 January 2011.
-Individuals who graduated earlier than 2011 may be eligible if there is particular reason for them to claim deductable time, such as in the event of parental leave and sickness.
-Reason, dates and extent must be clearly specified in the application and verified with the relevant documentation.
+Applicants must have graduated with a PhD or attained a corresponding level of scientific competence after January 1st, 2011.
+Individuals who graduated earlier than 2011 may be eligible if there is a particular reason to claim deductable time, such as in the event of parental leave and sickness.
+Reason, dates and extent must be clearly specified in the application and verified with relevant documentation.

 To be eligible for a position as assistant professor a candidate must not hold a career-development position, as an assistant professorship, that started before January 1, 2018.

-The applicant should have published in internationally leading journals in his/her field in recent years, and occupied a prominent place in the list of authors, preferably as first author and senior author.
-The applicant must have potential as the principal applicant for obtaining good, and external financing.
+The applicant should have published in internationally leading journals in his/her field in recent years, and occupy a prominent place in the list of authors, preferably as first author.
+The applicant must have the capability, as the principal applicant, to obtain good and external financing.